Matheus Jussa

-Matheus Isaías dos Santos (born 22 March 1996), known as Matheus Jussa or simply Jussa, is a Brazilian professional footballer who plays as a centre-back and defensive midfielder for Chinese Super League club Shanghai Port.
+Matheus Isaías dos Santos (born 22 March 1996), known as Matheus Jussa or simply Jussa, is a Brazilian professional footballer who plays as a centre-back and defensive midfielder for Chinese Super League club Chengdu Rongcheng.

 Club career

 Born in São Paulo, Jussa graduated from Portuguesa's youth categories, playing as an attacking midfielder or even as a forward.
 On 9 September 2014, he made his professional debut, replacing fellow youth graduate Gabriel Xavier in a 0–1 away loss against Santa Cruz for the Série B championship.

 On 22 November 2014, Jussa scored his first goal, netting his side's only in a 1–2 away loss against Ceará.
 He moved back to the under-20s for the 2015 Copa São Paulo de Futebol Júnior, but later returned to the main squad.

 On 26 April 2015, after staying four months unpaid, Jussa moved to Vasco da Gama on a free transfer; Portuguesa managed to retain 20% of his federative rights.
 Initially assigned back to the under-20s, he also featured with the reserves but never appeared for the main squad; during that period, he was converted into a defensive midfielder.

 On 10 January 2017, after being above the maximum age to play for the under-20 side, Jussa moved to Bonsucesso on loan for the 2017 Campeonato Carioca.
 Roughly one year later, he was announced at São Bernardo after agreeing to a permanent deal.

 On 10 April 2018, Jussa was loaned to Série C side Botafogo-SP, where he helped the club achieve promotion to the second division.

 After subsequently returning to São Bernardo, Jussa joined Oeste ahead of the 2019 Série B. On 2 July 2020, after featuring regularly, he agreed to a one-year loan deal with Internacional in the top tier.

 On 12 February 2024, Jussa joined Chinese Super League club Shanghai Port.
+On 4 January 2026, Jussa announced his departure after the 2025 season.

+On 7 January 2026, Jussa joined Chinese Super League club Chengdu Rongcheng.